sammazar/sammazar.github.io/_posts/2025-04-07-venus-rotation-day-longer-than-year.md

 ---
-title: Venus's Enigmatic Spin - Unraveling a Day Longer Than a Year
+title: Why a Day on Venus is Stranger Than Fiction
 description: Exploring the leading theories from giant impacts to atmospheric tides behind Venus unique planetary dynamics
 toc: true
 date: 2025-04-07 12:20:00 +0530